-Table 15 - Regional or national cluster strategy
+Table 4.5 Regional or national cluster strategy

-Regional or national cluster strategy Brief description of main objectives and features Cluster Marítimo Español Mission and Objectives (Spanish Maritime Cluster) The cluster is oriented towards the promotion of a Bluegrowth strategy in Spain, completely aligned with the European Maritime Policy and for the increased relevance of the maritime sector in the Spanish economy.
-The principal objectives are: -To encourage the development and competitiveness of the Spanish maritime industry by achieving business excellence; encourage innovation and high tech product development; - To improve efficiency of Spanish industrial and commercial management companies, and internationalisation of their products in order to increase competition of Spanish companies in the global market. -To contribute to the wealth generation and economic prosperity of Spain by promoting professional development of employees of the different maritime sectors and generating high quality jobs of the different maritime sectors; -To maintain and strengthen the leadership, growth, competitiveness and sustainability of European maritime activities.
+Regional or national cluster stra iegy Regional or national Brief description of main objectives and features cluster strategy Cluster Marítimo Español Mission and Objectives (Spanish Maritime Cluster) The cluster is oriented towards the promotion of a Bluegrowth strategy in Spain, completely aligned with the European Maritime Policy and for the increased relevance of the maritime sector in the Spanish economy.
+The principal objectives are: -To encourage the development and competitiveness of the Spanish maritime industry by achieving business excellence; encourage innovation and high tech product development; To improve efficiency of Spanish industrial and commercial management companies, and internationalisation of their products in order to increase competition of Spanish companies in the global market; -To contribute to the wealth generation and economic prosperity of Spain by promoting professional development of employees of the different maritime sectors and generating high quality jobs of the different maritime sectors; -To maintain and strengthen the leadership, growth, competitiveness and sustainability of European maritime activities.
 Areas The strategic plan identifies several thematic action lines, in relation with Blue growth to be principally coordinated with the naval industry and other Spanish maritime organisations.
-These are: Maritime transport Ports Shipbuilding and ship repair Fishery Aquaculture Leisure boats Marine research Education and training Foro Marítimo Vasco (Basque Maritime Forum) Mission- Objectives: The cluster encloses outstanding regional firms, associations and institutions of the different maritime sectors and the Basque country Government, and has the mission to defend, consolidate, promote and improve the competitiveness of the Basque maritime enterprises in the global market.
-The cluster has elaborated a Strategic Action Plan 2009-2012 that identifies the following objectives: To promote and support regional firms to achieve excellence in management and competitiveness while taking in hand socio-economic and environment conditions To support regional firms to attain leadership position in international markets, through innovation strategies, capacity building and training activities
+These are: - Maritime transport - Ports - Shipbuilding and ship repair - Fishery - Aquaculture - Leisure boats Marine research Education and training Foro Marítimo Vasco Mission - Objectives: (Basque Maritime Forum) The cluster encloses outstanding regional firms, associations and institutions of (223430 (11211111) the different maritime sectors and the Basque country Government, and has the mission to defend, consolidate, promote and improve the competitiveness of the